Supreme Court temporarily blocks Texas law that allows police to arrest migrants

 Associated Press

-AUSTIN, Texas (AP) — Texas’ plan to arrest migrants who enter the U.S. illegally is headed to the Supreme Court in a legal showdown over the federal government’s authority over immigration.
+AUSTIN, Texas (AP) — The U.S. Supreme Court on Monday temporarily halted a new Texas law that allows police to arrest migrants who enter the country illegally and set up another legal showdown over the federal government’s authority over immigration.

-The high court on Monday blocked Texas’ immigration law from going into effect until March 13 and asked the state to respond by March 11.
-The law was set to take effect Saturday, and the court’s decision came just hours after the Justice Department asked it to intervene.
+Hours after the Justice Department asked the high court to intervene, the court blocked the Texas immigration law from going into effect until next week.
+The high court also requested a response from the state by Monday.

-Republican Gov. Greg Abbott signed the law in December and for months has unveiled a series of escalating measures on the border that have tested the boundaries of how far a state can go keep migrants from entering the country.
+The emergency request came after a federal appeals court over the weekend stayed U.S. District Judge David Ezra’s sweeping rejection of the law signed by Republican Gov. Greg Abbott, who for months has unveiled a series of escalating measures on the border that have tested the boundaries of how far a state can go keep migrants from entering the country.

-The law would allow state officers to arrest people suspected of entering the country illegally.
-Under the law, people who are arrested could then agree to a Texas judge’s order to leave the country or face a misdemeanor charge for entering the U.S. illegally.
-Migrants who don’t leave after being ordered to do so could be arrested again and charged with a more serious felony.
+The law was set to take effect Saturday unless the Supreme Court intervened.
+The Justice Department told the court that the law would profoundly alter “the status quo that has existed between the United States and the States in the context of immigration for almost 150 years.”

 In a 114-page ruling Thursday, Ezra rebuked Texas’ immigration enforcement and brushed off claims by Republicans about an ongoing “invasion” along the southern border due to record-high illegal crossings.